streamx-hub/streamx-blueprints/services/processing/rendering-engine/README.md

 - `renderers`
 - `data`
 - `rendering-contexts`
-- `incoming-rendering-requests` - should be configured to same relay topic as `outgoing-rendering-requests` channel
+- `incoming-rendering-requests` - should be configured to same relay ref as `outgoing-rendering-requests` channel

 Outgoing channels:

-- `outgoing-rendering-requests` - should be configured to same relay topic as `incoming-rendering-requests` channel
+- `outgoing-rendering-requests` - should be configured to same relay ref as `incoming-rendering-requests` channel
 - `pages` - generated content of 'page' output type
 - `fragments` - generated content of 'fragment' output type